 15. Klipsch The Fives

-These computer speakers are nice enough and powerful enough to be bookshelf speakers for your home entertainment setup.
-They also look the part — they are absolutely gorgeous.
+These computer speakers are powerful enough to be bookshelf speakers for your home entertainment setup.
+They also look the part — they are gorgeous.
 You can remove the tweed grille on the front to expose the speakers, which has its own decor flavor.
-Shifting focus to the sound quality, these sound as clean and clear as computer speakers come.
-The Fives also sport a handful of connectivity options including Bluetooth, HDMI and RCAs.
-If you have the money to spend, The Fives are a complete and fantastic pair of computer speakers.
+Shifting the focus to the sound quality, these sound as clean and clear as computer speakers come.
+The Fives also sports a handful of connectivity options, including Bluetooth, HDMI, and RCAs.
+If you have the money to spend, The Fives is a complete and fantastic pair of computer speakers.

 16. Logitech Z625

-The Logitech Z625 is a full computer system setup with two desktop speakers and a subwoofer to enhance low-end.
+The Logitech Z625 is a full computer system setup with two desktop speakers and a subwoofer to enhance the low-end.
 Gamers will appreciate the additional subwoofer rattling the ground during intense gameplay.
 But the desktop speakers can start to distort when you push them to their maximum volume.
-You can control and shape the sound with the handy dials on the front of the speaker, which is a convenient design.
+You can control and shape the sound with the handy dials on the speaker’s front, which is a convenient design.
 For under $200, overall, this Logitech setup is a pretty good find.

 17. Creative Pebble 2.0

-There’s a lot to like about the Creative Pebble 2.0 pair of computer speakers.
-They are tiny, which makes them portable, but instantly enhance the performance of your crumby computer speakers, and they are really inexpensive — under $20 is a steal.
-You can also go with the Creative Pebble Plus, which includes a subwoofer and is only $20 more expensive if you are looking for a little more bottom end.
-But if you’re on an extreme budget (we remember those college days) the Creative Pebble computer speakers will do the trick.
+There’s a lot to like about the Creative Pebble 2.0 computer speakers.
+They are tiny, which makes them portable, but instantly enhance the performance of your crumby computer speakers, and they are inexpensive — under $20 is a steal.
+You can also go with the Creative Pebble Plus, which includes a subwoofer and is only $20 more expensive if you want a little more bottom end.
+But if you’re on an extreme budget (we remember those college days), the Creative Pebble computer speakers will do the trick.

 BEST COMPUTER SOUNDBAR

 If you thought soundbars were only for TVs, you’d be wrong.
-The TaoTronics soundbar brings the convenient, single speaker design from your entertainment center to your computer.
-It connects to your desktop or laptop via USB and has a handy and big volume control on the side of the speaker.
-It’s best suited if you have a desktop stand for your laptop, so you can slide the speaker under the stand, or else it has to sit behind your laptop screen, which isn’t optimal.
+This Creative Stage soundbar brings the convenient, single speaker design from your entertainment center to your computer.
+It connects to your desktop or laptop via aux input and even has a wired subwoofer if you really want to get the most out of it.
+The only drawback is that you’ll need a big desk if you’re going to use it, as the soundbar is just under 24 inches long.

 19. Logitech S120 2.0